-While you’re promoting certain products through affiliate marketing, you also get your blog in front of a larger audience.
+While you’re promoting certain products through affiliate marketing, you also get your blog in front of a larger target audience.
 With the additional traffic generated through Google searches about an affiliate product, your personal brand awareness increases.

 By building brand awareness, you can also increase your market share.
 Building an audience through brand awareness is more valuable than direct sales for more than 70 percent of brand managers.
 Your audience begins to recognize you as the go-to for information they can use in your specific niche.
 Whether it’s a product review, life hack, or best way to post to social media, your audience increases in size because your brand is being seen by some who otherwise wouldn’t have visited your blog.

 9. Open the Door for a Second Blog or Podcast.

 Affiliate marketing revenue can be used to go into other online ventures.
 Managing multiple blogs has a number of benefits.
 Your first blog is likely an experiment that may not work perfectly—a completely natural part of the trial and error process.
 The second (or third) blog can be a culmination of all that you’ve learned from your first efforts.